 The resident will be evaluated through periodic reviews and a comprehensive examination.
 The Goals and Objectives will be used as a guide for determining successful completion of the SMAOC.

 Following completion of the Sports Medicine Area of Concentration, the Family Medicine Residency Program Director and SMAOC faculty supervisor submit documentation to the resident’s portfolio summarizing the training completed in the AOC.
 The resident will have a solid foundation that will enhance their marketability in pursuing a sports medicine fellowship should they choose to do so.

-Most activities occur at the UF Student Health Care Center, the UF Orthopaedics & Sports Medicine Institute, and the University Athletic Association’s training rooms and facilities on the UF campus.
+Most activities occur at the Family Medicine Residency clinic, UF Student Health Care Center, the UF Orthopaedics & Sports Medicine Institute, and the University Athletic Association’s facilities on the UF campus.

 Sport Medicine Fellowship

 More information on the University of Florida Sports Medicine Fellowship can be found by visiting there webpage at… Sports Medicine Fellowship